alcofrisbas/backpacker/README.md

 the backpacker is a pointer that operates on an unlimited two-dimensional plane of stacks and carries a backpack, which is also a stack.
 Among other things, he can place things on the stack he is standing on, as well as look at things and print to stdout.

+In this repo, there is a sloppily-written interpreter for backpackr.

 |Command|Action|
 |---|---|
 |w|move up(on the 2d ground)|